Did a church fund-raising scheme lead to the Protestant Reformation?

 A soul from purgatory springs.

-Tetzel's methods -- and, in fact, the whole practice of indulgence-selling itself -- would have brought down the wrath of Jesus as much as did the atmosphere of commercialism our Lord encountered in the Jerusalem Temple.
-Could one actually use money to obtain God's forgiveness?
+Tetzel's methods -- and, in fact, the whole practice of indulgence-selling itself -- would have brought down the wrath of Jesus as much as did the atmosphere of commercialism that our Lord encountered in the Jerusalem Temple.
+Could money actually obtain God's forgiveness?

 As it was, these excesses of St. Peter's building committee so aroused the ire of a monk named Martin Luther that it brought on the Protestant Reformation. [ PowerPoint on Luther ]

 Profiteering and commercialism can never be justified in the church just because they seem to be bringing about good ends.
-The laudable end of constructing a church building or of helping provide worshipers obtain the proper sacrificial animals does not, and cannot, justify questionable means to reach that end.
+The laudable end of constructing a church building does not, and cannot, justify questionable means to reach that end.

 Of course, Jesus knew that the merchandisers in the Temple would probably be back.
 But at least he manages, in this dramatic episode, to point out to the people in Jerusalem the need for restoring purity to their worship.